realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 1. [EB CLI 3.x](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-cmd-commands.html)
 1. [PostgreSQL](http://www.postgresql.org)

-> **Now with Python 3?** This article has now been updated to cover deploying with Python 3 because AWS now has tons of love for python 3.
+> **Now with Python 3!** This article has been updated to cover deploying with Python 3 because AWS now has tons of love for Python 3.

 ## Elastic Beanstalk vs EC2